chronie-shizutoki/brower-font-family-change/README.md

 # Chrome Browser Font Force Plugin

-This is a Chrome browser extension that can force all web pages to use the LXGWWenKaiGB-Regular font.
+This is a Chrome browser extension that can force all web pages to use the custom font.

 ## Features

-- 🎨 Force all web pages to use the LXGWWenKaiGB-Regular font
+- 🎨 Force all web pages to use the custom font
 - 🔄 Real-time monitoring of page changes to ensure that dynamically loaded content also uses the specified font
 - 🎛️ Enable/disable the font forcing function via the extension icon
 - 💪 Use the `!important` rule to ensure the highest font priority